 If you are a new student and taking six or more credits, Chemeketa requires you to take a free placement test in order to be accepted for admission.
 Test results more than two years old are not valid.
 The purpose of the test is to determine your skill levels in reading, writing, and mathematics so that you may choose courses that suit your abilities.
 Under certain conditions, you may be granted a test waiver.

-Information about tests and test waivers may be obtained from the Advising and Counseling Center in Building 2 on the Salem Campus or from Chemeketa campuses in Dallas, McMinnville, Stayton, and Woodburn.
+Information about tests and test waivers may be obtained from the Advising and Counseling Center in Building 2 on the Salem Campus or from Chemeketa Dallas, McMinnville, Santiam, and Woodburn